handknitted/java_exercises/README.md

 should be capitalised, and finally, in others the function should remain as is.
 What changes would you make to the LetterChange and what changes to the LetterChangeTest classes?

+5 - How do the method(s) handle null or empty input strings?
+If necessary make changes to ensure that a null or empty input returns an empty string rather than resulting in an exception.
+Ensure that tests cover this scenario wherever appropriate.